 Electrical Safety Tips

 Since it is a fact that 1/3 of all fires are caused by electrical installations, it is important that your complete system is done safely.
 This includes grounding, surge protection, placement of extension cords and all other wiring.
-We are happy to give you these sources of good information, as safety is important to us and our industry.
+The electricians at Direct Current are happy to give you these sources of good information, as safety is important to us and our industry in Alexandria VA and the surrounding DC Metro area.

 Electric power gives us light and warmth, but without safety precautions, it can also be dangerous.
 Follow these simple precautions to help ensure you and your family’s safety: